Kolten Wong Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff leads the league.

-- The Twins have the top team ERA among all MLB pitching staffs (3.69).
+- The Twins' 3.75 team ERA ranks third across all MLB pitching staffs.

-- The Twins allow the ninth-fewest home runs in baseball (110 total, 1.1 per game).
+- Twins pitchers combine to allow 113 home runs (1.1 per game), the 10th-fewest in the league.

-- The righty's last time out was on Thursday against the Seattle Mariners, when he tossed five innings, surrendering two earned runs while giving up six hits.
+- The righty last appeared on Saturday against the Chicago White Sox, when he went six innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.